toolpath/syil/README.md

 	- Add a `CHECKTOOL` macro that can look at the tool table and see if a tool number is present (would like to add this to the top of my postprocessor!)
 	- Add a macro to check min/max values against soft-limits (would also like to add this to my post processor)
 	- Add a macro to calibrate the tool probe z value
 	- Test out a spindle-position command in the probe diameter calibration.
 Probe at different spindle angles, and record the values.
 Then compute a true-center for the probe and store the various offsets as some kind of angle map.
 Use that to compensate for any probe runout.
+	- Add probe Angle routines
+	- Add 4th Axis probing routines
+	- Add wear comp macros or wear comp to existing macros

 The spindle rotation command requires some kind of update from Mr. Chen.
 I installed it, but haven't had time to play with that yet.